koromaki88/koromaki88-pages/content/posts/20250616-ml-setup-arch/index.md

 Install the [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) and [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extensions on VSCode.
 It should automatically add all the following extensions:
 ![ml-setup-1](ml-setup-1.png#center)

 Close VSCode & run it from the terminal with the command below.
-You can add it as an alias for convenience.
 Without doing this, the "Select Kernel" menu would infinitely buffer.
+From personal testing, you only need to run this once and `code` should just work normally next time.
 ```sh
 $ code --enable-proposed-api ms-toolsai.jupyter
 ```